 - Machine learning and deep learning models

-These systems allow robots to adapt to real-time changes and make intelligent navigation decisions.
+These approaches allow robots to adapt to changing environments and navigate intelligently.

 Recent Updates – Trends and Developments in 2025–2026